jpbetz/programmatic-scaladoc-example/README.md

-Programmatic access to Scaladoc.
+== Programmatic Scaladoc API, by Example ==

 For rest.li, we needed to extract scaladoc strings from scala source files representing REST resources and add the doc strings to the JSON representation of a REST interface.
 We had already done the same for Java using Javadoc’s programmatic APIs.

 For Scaladoc programmatic APIs, there wasn’t a whole lot of information available.
-A short section from the Scaladoc 2 wiki stated that Scaladoc 2 provides “A new API for writing programs that explore Scala libraries or systems at the API level”.
+A short section from the [Scaladoc 2 wiki](https://wiki.scala-lang.org/display/SW/Scaladoc) stated that Scaladoc 2 provides “A new API for writing programs that explore Scala libraries or systems at the API level”.

-We dug in a bit and found that Scala’s “New Scala Compiler” (nsc) is there this API resides.
+Scaladoc 2 is part of the “New Scala Compiler” (nsc).
 So we added a dependency to “org.scala-lang:scala-compiler:2.9.2” to give it a try.

 tools.nsc.doc.DocFactory appeared to be the right starting point.
-It uses a “simplified compiler instance” and that “a documentation model is extracted from the post-compilation symbol table”.

-Okay, to build a DocFactory, we need to set a few things up.
+It uses a “simplified compiler instance” and when it's run “...a documentation model is extracted from the post-compilation symbol table”.
+Okay, that sounds like what we need.
+To build a DocFactory, we need to set a few things up.
 Here’s a basic setup:

-    val extractScaladoc(files: String[]): Option[DocTemplateEntity] = {
+    val extractScaladoc(files: List[String]): Option[DocTemplateEntity] = {
       val settings = new Settings(error => print(error))
       settings.usejavacp.value = true
       val reporter = new ConsoleReporter(settings)